Pemetrexed Disodium

 - Discard unused portions of vial.
 Do not save any unused portions for future use.

 - Do not mix with any other medications or diluents.
+Physically incompatible with diluents containing calcium (eg, Ringer's lactate injection).

 - If pemetrexed solution contacts the skin, wash the skin immediately and thoroughly with soap and water.
 If pemetrexed contacts mucous membranes, flush thoroughly with water.

-- To reduce toxicity, patients must take a low-dose folic acid preparation or multivitamin with folic acid on a daily basis.
+- To reduce toxicity, patients must take a low-dose folic acid preparation or multivitamin containing folic acid on a daily basis.
 At least 5 daily doses of folic acid must be taken during the 7-day period preceding the first pemetrexed dose, and daily dosing should continue for 21 days after the last dose.
 One IM vitamin B 12 injection must be given during the week preceding the first pemetrexed dose and every 3 cycles thereafter.
 Subsequent vitamin B 12 injections may be given the same day as pemetrexed.

 Storage/Stability